satoshinotebook/BIPs/unlocking-dust-utxos-as-transaction-fees.md

 3. **CoinJoin and Privacy Techniques**: These can incidentally help with dust if users include small inputs, but the minimum amounts required often exclude dust.
 Our proposal doesn't focus on privacy but provides a clear path for dust elimination without needing counterparties or equal amounts.

 4. **Lightning Network**: Lightning helps avoid creating new dust (commitment transactions don't create outputs below the dust limit), but doesn't eliminate existing on-chain dust UTXOs.
 In fact, users with only dust UTXOs can't easily open Lightning channels.
 Our proposal can complement Lightning by helping clean up existing dust.

+### Protocol Precedent

+There is precedent for this type of mechanism in Bitcoin's existing ecosystem:

+1. Lightning's commitment transactions already implement a form of dust-to-fee conversion by omitting outputs below the dust threshold and effectively giving that value to miners.

+2. Some wallets informally implement dust consolidation by adding extra dust UTXOs to transactions and allowing their value to go to fees.

+This proposal standardizes and formalizes this concept at the protocol level, while providing better security and clearer incentives.d in a way that doesn't violate existing validation rules for non-upgraded nodes.

 ### Network Impact Analysis